amoekesch/vscode-ext-hex2ascii/README.md

 Eat Bananas
 ```

+### Convert ASCII to HEX Array
-Furthermore, the extension converts selected ASCII text to HEX.
-You can define the desired output type:
+The extension converts selected ASCII text to HEX.
+You can define the desired output type as shown in the example below.
-* HEX
-* 0x-prefixed HEX
-* Shortened 0-x prefixed HEX

 ```
 ASCII:
 Plant trees

 HEX:
+50 6C 61 6E 74 20 74 72 65 65 73

+* 0x-prefixed HEX
 0x50 0x6C 0x61 0x6E 0x74 0x20 0x74 0x72 0x65 0x65 0x73
 ```

 ## How to use this extension?
 Install the extension, select text inside your document (or none to convert the full document) then trigger any of these conversion commands: